Brian Tyler (racing driver)

 Brian Tyler (born October 27, 1967) is an American auto racing driver.

-He was a back-to-back USAC National Sprint car Champion for Larry Contos Racing in 1996 and 1997.
+Tyler was a back-to-back USAC National Sprint car Champion for Larry Contos Racing in 1996 and 1997.
 He made ten starts in the Indy Racing League IndyCar Series in 1998 and 1999 for three different teams with a best finish of sixth at the Las Vegas Motor Speedway.
 He attempted, but failed to qualify for the Indianapolis 500 both those years.

 Tyler has nine NASCAR Busch Series starts, and one NASCAR Craftsman Truck Series start, all made between 2001 and 2005.
 He also has eleven ARCA stock car starts to his credit.